Hasnainaijaz/EDA_Project2/README.md

 # EDA_Project2
-in this imdb_top_1000.csv dataset I have Performed EDA
+In this imdb_top_1000.csv dataset I have Performed EDA